segunsub/Shopify/README.md

 Use npm install to install all the necessary dependencies

-The Api key can be imported from secret/key.js which should export your personal Api key.
-You can also use an env with key OPENAI_SECRET and value Api key.
-Line 39 in Input.js accept the locally imported Key
+The Api key can be set in an environment variable in the root folder as REACT_APP_OpenAi_Key.
+(I was stuck on this for a while before reading the docs always include REACT_APP else it will be ignored)
 ### `npm start`

 Running npm start runs the app locally